BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 comments: true
 ---

-Generative AI, especially ChatGPT brought artificial intelligence into the public sphere and sparked a lot of highly speculative claims about *machine intelligence*.
+Generative AI, especially ChatGPT, brought artificial intelligence into the public sphere and sparked a lot of highly speculative claims about *machine intelligence*.
 I'm open to discussions and unafraid of confronting uncomfortable truths.
 Indeed, our imagination and fearless thinking should pave the way for new possibilities.
 Dreams and speculations are valuable, as long as they're presented as such.